Linear and nonlinear parabolic forward-backward problems: The case of the linear shear flow

 This section concerns the well-posedness of the linear system \eqref{eq:shear} which we restate here for convenience and by using $z$ as a vertical variable rather than $y$ to prepare for the next sections.
 We thus consider, in $\Omega = (x_0,x_1) \times (-1,1)$, the system

 where $\Sigma_0 = \{ x_0 \} \times (0,1)$ and $\Sigma_1 = \{ x_1 \} \times (-1, 0)$.

 First, in \cref{sec:shear-weak}, we recall the theory of weak solutions, due to Fichera for the existence, and to Baouendi and Grisvard for the uniqueness.
 Then, in \cref{sec:shear-strong}, we recall the theory of strong solutions with maximal regularity, due to Pagani.
 Our contributions regarding this problem are contained in the following subsections.
-In \cref{sec:shear-ortho}, we derive orthogonality conditions which are necessary to obtain higher tangential regularity and prove the existence result of \cref{thm:existence-shear-X1}.
-In \cref{sec:shear-h5}, we prove a hidden regularity result for such solutions, which allows controlling five derivatives in the vertical directions, and will be useful in the sequel.
-Eventually, in \cref{sec:radial}, we construct explicit singular solutions and prove the decomposition result of \cref{thm:decomp-linear}.
+In \cref{sec:shear-ortho}, we derive orthogonality conditions which are necessary to obtain higher tangential regularity and prove the existence result of \cref{thm:shear-Q1}.
+In \cref{sec:radial}, we construct explicit singular solutions and prove the decomposition result of \cref{thm:shear-decomp}.
+Eventually, in \cref{sec:shear-frac}, we state a result concerning the well-posedness of \eqref{eq:shear-z} with fractional tangential regularity, which will be used in \cref{sec:Prandtl} and proved in \cref{sec:interpolation}.